Memorable Manitobans: Andrew Strang (1849-1913)

 Businessman, municipal official.

-Born at Montreal, Quebec on 9 March 1849, son of Struthers and Janet Strang, brother of Robert Strang, he spent his boyhood at Hamilton, Ontario.
+Born at Montreal, Quebec on 9 March 1849, son of Struthers and Janet Strang, brother of Robert Strang and brother-in-law of John Beresford Allan, he spent his boyhood at Hamilton, Ontario.
 At sixteen he went to work for the Grand Trunk Railway in Toronto.
 In 1868, at nineteen, he was sent to Fort Garry by several Hamilton merchants to ascertain trade possibilities and later acted as their agent.
 Following that he became manager of A. G. B. Bannatyne’s business and in 1881 he went into partnership in the wholesale liquor trade with one of Mr. Bannatyne’s sons.
 Four years later he became sole proprietor and operator under the name of Andrew Strang & Company.

 In 1870, he married Ann Harriott Sinclair (?-?) of St. Andrew’s.
 They had ten children: Margaret Caroline Strang (c1871-?, wife of Robert Clifford), Algernon Andrew Strang (1875-?), Campbell S. Strang (1877-?), Walter Ewing Strang (1880-?), Harriet Strang (1882-?), Ethel Sinclair Strang (1884-1979, wife of Robert R. Swan), Harold Beresford Strang (1887-?), Janet Marion Sinclair Strang (1889-1986, wife of A. Purkis Cameron), Robert Sinclair Strang (1891-?), and Victor Sinclair Strang (1896-?).